liqotech/liqo/docs/pages/concepts/offloading/mutating-webhook.md

 The `NamespaceOffloading` resource specifies a set of constraints that applies to all pods of that namespace.
 Additionally, users can define additional and more specific requirements at the Pod level (i.e., through the `NodeAffinity` configuration), automatically merged by the Liqo webhook with the ones originating from the `NamespaceOffloading` resource.
-Still, care must be pay to prevent conflicting requirements, which would cause the Pod to remain in `Pending` status as unschedulable, as seen in the violation constraints example of the [Liqo Extended tutorial](/gettingstarted/extended/hard_constraints/).
+However, be careful in preventing conflicting requirements, which would cause the Pod to remain in `Pending` status as unschedulable, as seen in the violation constraints example of the [Liqo Extended tutorial](/gettingstarted/extended/hard_constraints/).